 - The ability to stream online players - like RTE Player and TV3 Player, through your set-top box.
 Several providers have this option and there’s no extra charge.

 - On-demand content, like movies and TV shows that you can order through your set-top box and pay a once-off fee for.

-- Sports add-ons, like eir Sport and Sky Sports.
-If you go for an eir plan that includes broadband, you will get eir Sport for free, but otherwise you will have to pay a monthly subscription to your provider for this.
+- Sports add-ons, like eir Sport, Sky Sports or Virgin Media Sports.
+If you go for an eir plan that includes broadband, you will get eir Sport for free, and Virgin Media TV customers get Virgin Media Sport as standard with their packages.
+Otherwise you will have to pay a monthly subscription for these add-ons.
 Not all providers offer every sports channel, so our guide on sports TV packages has all of the information you’ll need on what’s available from each provider.

 - A Sky Cinema add-on, which will be appealing to any movie lovers, with 11 dedicated channels, a new premiere every day, and access to 1,000 movies on demand.
 Remember, there are some other movie channels available as standard from some providers, so make sure to compare these before choosing your deal.

 When you’re comparing deals, don’t just automatically go for all the bells and whistles - additional services and features can quickly add up, and could make your monthly bill unwieldy.